l-mccarthy/IntroToIM/finalProject/journal.md

 ## 29/04 Displaying steps on p5

 While we did have the LEDs to delineate the steps, we think that seeing the same information on a display in p5 will also be helpful.
-As a result, we created a class for displaying the step rectangles beneath the piano roll.
-The challenge was changing the colour when the button was pressed, which was solved by incorporating a boolean which checks if the button is pressed.
+As a result, we created a class for displaying the step rectangles and the selected step beneath the piano roll.
+The challenge was changing the colour whenever the button was pressed, which was solved by incorporating a boolean in the class which checks if the button is pressed, then a rectangle with a different colour is created.
 The `displayButtonStep` function is called every time the button state changes.

 ```
 displayButtonStep(boolean) {